collectionspace/cspace_django_project/README.md

 #### Not apps but directories you'll need to understand and or put stuff in

 * config - put your config files here.
-This directory is git-ignored.
+This directory is git-ignored
 * cspace_django_site - "core" site code -- urls.py, settings.py, etc.
 * fixtures - fixtures are used by several apps to provision nav bar and other items
 * authn - need by authentication backend.
-Basically: do not touch.
+Basically: do not touch
-* common - code used across apps.
+* common - code used across apps

 #### More obsure apps (disabled by default, but available)

 * simplesearch - make query (kw=) to collectionobjects service
 * batchuploadimages -- RESTful interface to upload images in bulk

 ### Quick Start Guide